-16. As of 31 December 2021, safeguards were implemented for 45 (44) States17 in this category.
+16. As of 31 December 2022, safeguards were implemented for 46 (45) States in this category.
 Safeguards implementation involved activities in the field and at Headquarters, including the evaluation of States' accounting reports and other information required under CSAs and the evaluation of safeguards relevant information from other sources.

-- 17. For a State with a CSA, the Agency's right and obligation are as described in paragraph 3 above.
-Although the implementation of safeguards strengthening measures18 under such an agreement have increased the Agency's ability to detect undeclared nuclear material and activities, the activities that the Agency may conduct in this regard are limited for a State without an AP.
-Thus, the conclusion in the Safeguards Statement for a State with a CSA alone relates only to the non-diversion of declared nuclear material from peaceful activities. - 18.
-In the course of its evaluation, the Agency also seeks to determine whether there is any indication of undeclared nuclear material or activities in the State as a whole which would need to be reflected in the Safeguards Statement.
-However, without the measures provided for in the Model Additional Protocol being implemented, the Agency is not able to provide credible assurance of the absence of undeclared nuclear material and activities for the State as a whole.
+17. For a State with a CSA, the Agency's right and obligation are as described in paragraph 3.
+The evaluation process performed for such States is as described in paragraphs 11 and 12.
+However, the safeguards relevant information available to the Agency for such States does not include any AP related information.
+Moreover, although the implementation of safeguards strengthening measures19 under such an agreement have increased the Agency's ability to detect undeclared nuclear material and activities, the activities that the Agency may conduct in this regard are limited for a State without an AP.
+Thus, the conclusion in the Safeguards Statement for a State with a CSA alone relates only to declared nuclear material in peaceful activities.

+18. In the course of its evaluation, the Agency also seeks to determine whether there is any indication of undeclared nuclear material or activities in the State as a whole which would need to be reflected in the Safeguards Statement.
+However, without the measures provided for in the Model Additional